 Weaknesses: Viber has a smaller development footprint compared to WhatsApp and lacks the same level of business messaging infrastructure or integration with payment services.
 It also trails in feature development and third-party ecosystem support.

-Market position: As of 2024, Viber claims over 1 billion users, with strongholds in Eastern Europe and Southeast Asia.
+Market position: As of early 2026, Viber claims over 1 billion registered users, with strongholds in Eastern Europe and Southeast Asia.
 It maintains a loyal base, particularly in countries like Ukraine and the Philippines.

 Recent moves: Viber has focused on expanding its Community feature (similar to public channels), rolled out disappearing messages, and introduced AI-powered message suggestions and chatbot integrations.
 The platform has also emphasized digital security and data privacy as its core positioning to differentiate from larger rivals.